Vishal241196/Car_Bike_Project/Customer_churn_Project_Summery.md

 The machine learning model has been fitted and predicted with the accuracy score.
 The goal of this project is nothing but the results from the analysis and machine learning model.

 ##### Goal 3: A trained model which can predict customer churn based on factors as inputs.
-The trained model is created using the XGB classifier algorithm as follows,
+The trained model is created using the Random Forest classifier algorithm as follows,
 1. accuracy score is 94.62%
 2. confusion matric

                   col_0   0    1
-      PerformanceRating
+                  Churn
                       0  1147  51
                       1   77  1102